joelschaer/RES_Labo_03_SMTP/README.md

 1. First Get the MockMock executable :
-	- In our Git in folder: Docker/MockMock/release
+	- In our Git in folder: Docker/MockMockServer/release
 	- Official Git : https://github.com/tweakers-dev/MockMock
-2. Normaly you have get the MockMock.jar file (you find it in release folder)mv D
+2. Normaly you have get the MockMock.jar file (you find it in release folder)

 ### Test in local